hamedrb/hamedrb.github.io/content/project/pelargos/index.md

     <div class="content">
         <div class="title">Overview</div>
         <div class="description">
-            This project focuses on early diagnosis of ASD in newborns.
+            Pelargos project, powered by artificial intelligence, has two key goals: developing a cutting-edge medical device for the early prognosis of Autism Spectrum Disorders (ASD) in newborns and identifying new ASD biomarkers.
+By leveraging data routinely collected during pregnancy follow-ups, childbirth, and the first days of life, the device aims to enable timely interventions, improving outcomes for children at risk.
+Simultaneously, the identification of biomarkers will open new research pathways, shedding light on the unknown underlying mechanisms and early indicators of ASD, fostering innovation in both clinical and scientific fields.
+            {{< figure src="pelargos-what.png" alt="Figure: What is the Pelargos project?" >}}
         </div>
     </div>
 </div>

-- **What:** Pelargos project, powered by artificial intelligence, has two key goals: developing a cutting-edge medical device for the early prognosis of Autism Spectrum Disorders (ASD) in newborns and identifying new ASD biomarkers.
-By leveraging data routinely collected during pregnancy follow-ups, childbirth, and the first days of life, the device aims to enable timely interventions, improving outcomes for children at risk.
-Simultaneously, the identification of biomarkers will open new research pathways, shedding light on the unknown underlying mechanisms and early indicators of ASD, fostering innovation in both clinical and scientific fields.

-{{< figure src="pelargos-what.png" alt="Figure: What is the Pelargos project?" >}}

 - **Why:** Autism Spectrum Disorder (ASD), characterized by persistent deficits in communication and social interactions, along with restricted and repetitive behaviors, affects approximately 67 million individuals worldwide.
 The global prevalence of ASD is estimated to be around 2% and is steadily increasing.
 In the absence of an approved pharmacological treatment, symptom management relies on compensatory behavioral therapies, such as TEACCH and ABA, which are most effective when started early—during the peak of brain plasticity, before 2–3 years of age.
 Unfortunately, the current average age of diagnosis for these complex and heterogeneous disorders remains between 4 and 5 years, preventing timely interventions at the most critical developmental period.
 Early identification of children with ASD thus remains a significant global public health challenge.